 Council has adopted the practice of funding the purchase of land for public open space with public open space contributions derived from the ward in which that land is located.
 The rationale behind this practice is that the public open space contributions collected in areas which have experienced increased housing density through subdivision will enjoy the benefits of new or improved open spaces funded by the public open space contributions collected from developers subdividing land in those areas.
-Council has received legal advice confirming there is nothing improper about this practice.
+Council has received legal advice confirming this is an appropriate practice.